AtomMaterialUI/material-theme-docs/docs/configuration/accents.md

 ## Customization

+This feature is only available for premium users.
+{:class='card-panel warn'}

 There are two ways of customizing the current accent color:
 - By selecting a color from the list of available colors
 - By setting a custom color in the settings